odu-cs625-datavis/public-Spring25-aveerasa/HW1-report.md

 *Create a bulleted list with at least 3 items*

 *Write a single paragraph that demonstrates the use of italics, bold, bold italics, code, and includes a link.
-The paragraph must explain your favorite Olympic sport/game, the country that won the most number of olympic medals (Summer) in your favorite sport in 2020 (Japan) and 2024 (France).
+The paragraph must explain your favorite Olympic sport/game, the country that won the most number of olympic GOLD medals (Summer) in your favorite sport in 2020 (Japan) and 2024 (France).
 You are free to include more information.*

 *Create a level 3 heading*